 2.4 No local climatic factors such as exposure or frost risk affect the site.
-However climatic factors do interact with soil factors to affect soil wetness and droughtiness limitations.
-It should be noted that average annual rainfall and field capacity days are high in a regional context.
-This increases the risk of soil wetness/workability problems.
+However, climatic factors do interact with soil factors to influence soil wetness and droughtiness limitations.
+In the locality of this particular site, field capacity days are relatively high, with correspondingly low moisture deficits.
+Thus the likelihood of soil wetness or workability restrictions will be enhanced whilst soil droughtiness may be partially offset.